jsarnowski96/pysql-console/README.md

 - 14/12/2019 summary:<br />
             - Fixed bug in `Exit()` method - script is now finishing properly<br />
             - Introduced new bug in close proximity to `UserAuthentication()` and `InputLoop()` methods - first execution of any command leads to login screen.
 After inserting credentials for the second time, all commands seem to work correctly.
 Currently under investigation.<br />
-            - Code refactoring in `MainActivity()` - removed nested loop and wrapped internal code in try...except clause<br />
+            - Code refactoring in `MainActivity()` - removed redundant nested execution loop and wrapped internal code in try...except clause<br />